 Volunteers are the life blood and pillars of every Waldorf School, but especially for a growing school like ours.
 Your required service hours help make Waldorf education available to our children and give you a chance to participate in a community where your skills are needed and appreciated.
-Please use the below information to help guide you as you fill out your Volunteer Intent Form and plan your volunteer hours throughout the year.
+Please use the below information to help guide you as you plan your volunteer hours throughout the year.

 Beautification Weekend: This event usually takes place the third weekend in August.
 The community is asked to volunteer to give things a thorough cleaning and prepare classrooms and common areas for a new school year.
 Teachers, staff, and volunteers will work in shifts throughout the day from 8-6 each day.
 Families and children are welcome and encouraged to participate.

 Winter Fair: The annual Winter Fair is the largest event the school holds.
 Working a volunteer shift helps ensure the success and everyone’s enjoyment of Winter Fair.
 It takes many hands to decorate, oversee crafts, make and serve the food, monitor the silent auction, and clean-up afterward.

 May Fair: Like the Winter Fair, May Fair is the school community’s way of welcoming in spring.
 Volunteers will serve in many capacities including decorating, overseeing crafts, serving the food, monitoring the raffle and cleaning-up afterward.

 Development Committee: This committee strategizes ways to obtain new funding for the school.
 Volunteers research foundations and potential grants, write grant proposals, and assist with the school’s annual report, annual fund drive, and additional fundraising efforts and events.

 Enrollment Committee: This committee works to spread the word about the school in the community and increase enrollment.
 Volunteers assist with informational events such as open houses and guest speakers as well as with public outreach events such as Earth Day.